rscebba/cerl-fixed/README.md

+# CERL library

+Python bindings for the [Consortium of European Research Library's API](https://data.cerl.org).

-This is a fork of the original cerl package by Andreas Walker (Hochschule Hannover, ORCID 0000-0002-1541-122X), preserved from version 0.0.5, with a small fix to cerl.py for compatibility with newer versions of urllib3.
+NOTE: This is a fork of the original cerl package by Andreas Walker (Hochschule Hannover, ORCID 0000-0002-1541-122X), preserved from version 0.0.5, with a small fix to cerl.py for compatibility with newer versions of urllib3.

-# Installation (Updated)
+## Installation (Updated)

 ```bash
 pip install git+https://github.com/rossanascebba/cerl-fixed.git